 Guide to MICHELIN Star Restaurants - San Diego

-When you think of San Diego, California, known appropriately as America’s Finest City, do you first think of beaches, baseball, or perhaps the bustling food scene that the city boasts?
+When you think of San Diego, CA, known appropriately as America’s Finest City, do you first think of beaches, baseball, or perhaps the bustling food scene that the city boasts?
+The Southern Californian oasis has more than your typical fine dining, boasting some of the best MICHELIN Star restaurants in the state.

 From sitting down to enjoy delicious food at a California gastronomy to traversing San Diego for the best restaurant experience, this guide is a great starting place.
 So, let’s dive into the MICHELIN star portfolio of sunny San Diego.